The Intelligence Layer

 There was no shared intelligence layer.

-AI existed as features — not as a system.
+AI existed as features, not as a system.

+These weren’t isolated UX issues.
 They were symptoms of:

 • Fragmented retrieval models

-• Inconsistent entry points into discovery
+• Inconsistent discovery entry points

-• No unified search surface across products
+• No unified search surface

 The constraints

-• AI logic often defined before design involvement
+• AI logic defined before design involvement

 • Multiple products with inconsistent search foundations